-Now, imagine that you are a police agent, receiving the notification from the emergency room.
-Four boys, armed.
-You take your bullet free vest and drive to the scene.
-A few minutes later you and your colleges arrive.
-Four suspects aged around 16 are standing on a public square.
+Imagine that you are a police agent receiving a notification from the emergency room—four boys armed.
+You take your bullet-free vest and drive to the scene.
+A few minutes later, you and your colleagues arrive.
+Four suspects aged around 16 are standing in a public square.
 One of the kids has blood on his forehead.
 Then what?

 A) They are only children.
-I walk quietly towards them, try to chat and connect with them.
+I tiptoe towards them, trying to chat and connect with them.

 The correct answer is B. The officer must pull out their gun and yell, “Police!
 With every suspicious move, I shoot”.

 There are no suspicious movements.
 You arrest the boys.
 They are searched, one by one.
 On one boy, you’ll find a gun, and on another, you’ll find a bag of white powder.